Tara Houska

 Tara Houska Zhaabowekwe (Couchiching First Nation) is a tribal attorney, land defender and climate justice activist.

 Biography

 Early life and education

 Houska was born in International Falls, Minnesota.
 She grew up in Ranier, Minnesota, where Rainy Lake connects to Rainy River.
 Ranier is across the border of Ontario's legal reserve for the Couchiching First Nation community.
-Houska graduated from Falls High School and earned a Bachelor's degree from the University of Minnesota, becoming the first in her family to do so.
-She earned a law degree from the University of Minnesota while learning the Anishinaabe language.
+Houska graduated from Falls High School and earned a Bachelor's degree from the University of Minnesota, where she was a first-generation college student.
+She earned a law degree from the University of Minnesota Law School, graduating magna cum laude, while learning the Anishinaabe language.
 She then moved to Washington, D.C., where she worked for a private firm representing tribes around the country.

 Activism

 Not Your Mascots

 Houska co-founded Not Your Mascots, an organization and social media campaign that educates the public about stereotyping and representation of Native Americans, including work on getting Washington, D.C.'s football team to change its name.

 Protesters of the Line 3 Pipeline at the Minnesota State Capital.